 However, if you’ve lost a significant amount of weight or if you’ve undergone multiple pregnancies, a tummy tuck may be necessary to address loose skin, stretched abdominal muscles and persistent fat deposits that remain despite diet and exercise.
 At your cosmetic consultation with Dr. Robbins, he will exam you to determine what is best for you and your personal goals.

 If you’re overweight or obese, a tummy tuck may sound like a quick fix.
-Though not technically considered a weight loss tool, tummy tuck surgery can remove unwanted fat and skin from your abdomen.
+Though not technically considered a weight loss tool, tummy tuck surgery can reduce unwanted fat and skin from your abdomen.
 While being overweight won’t necessarily exclude your from being a candidate, it may increase the risk of surgical complications.
 The only way to determine if you’re a good candidate is to meet with Dr. Robbins for a personal cosmetic consultation.
 At Des Moines Plastic Surgery™, Dr. Robbins prefers candidates for surgery who are at their ideal weight.
 As a result, the results will be ideal.
 If you are planning to lose weight, it is best to do that first and then come in for a consultation.

 Absolutely not.
 In recent years, tummy tuck surgery has seen a surge in popularity among male patients, especially those who have undergone major weight loss.

 Do you wish you had a tight abdomen with no excess skin?
 Then it may be time to consider tummy tuck surgery in Des Moines.
-Dr. David Robbins is a double board certified plastic surgeon specializing in a variety of body contouring procedures.
+Dr. David Robbins is a quadruple board certified plastic surgeon specializing in a variety of body contouring procedures.
 To set up your cosmetic consultation today, please call us at 515-221-9999.